Mulatto: Etymology

+Latin-based language origin

 The English term and spelling mulatto is derived from the Spanish and Portuguese mulato.
 It was a common term in the Southeastern United States during the era of slavery.
 Some sources suggest that it may derive from the Spanish and Portuguese word mula (from the Latin mūlus), meaning 'mule', the hybrid offspring of a horse and a donkey.
 The Real Academia Española traces its origin to mulo in the sense of hybridity; originally used to refer to any mixed race person.
-The term is now generally considered outdated and offensive in non-Spanish and non-Portuguese speaking countries, and was considered offensive even in the 19th century.